tauthethirtythird/io_qp2_rule_kor/readme.md

 The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n, or 9~12 attack)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

-If 【Volatile】 is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what inside the parentheses means, sorry if it's unclear.))
+If 【Volatile Garbage】 is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what inside the parentheses means, sorry if it's unclear.))

 ## Garbage messiness